For week by week description of requirements, assignments, and exams, refer to the Course Outline at the following link:

 Class assignments: Assignments are due at the beginning of the class period.
 Late assignments will be penalized 10 points (one letter grade) for each calendar day they are late (weekends count).
 Absence is not an excuse for late assignments, unless excused.
 Students are also responsible for any information, instructions or new assignments in any class missed.

 Tests and Exams: Evaluations will include periodic quizzes on information from lecture and textbook, a midterm, and a final exam.
 The quizzes will not always be announced and cannot be made up in case of absence.

 Participation: Since this is a "hands-on" class, it is very important that students attend and participate in each class session.
 A verbal description cannot replace actual involvement in class activities.
 Having all necessary equipment and materials for each class will also affect this portion of the grade.
-In addition, each student will be required to participate in online discussions.
+In addition, each student will be required to participate in discussions.